f948/Java-Paint-Application/README.md

 Description: A microsoft paint like application in which the user can paint on the canvas using all the colors supported in JavaFX

 # Required

+IDE like eclipse or netbeans to import the project files and run them

 # To make the code work

-Run the html file using your web browser
+First download the zip file
+Use your Java IDE to import the zip file that contains all the project files Then open up the "src" folder and right click on the  file that you would like to run and click"Run File"

 # LICENSE: